The Abominable Snowman (film): Filming

 Principal photography took place between 28 January and 5 March 1957 at Bray and Pinewood studios.
 The sets for the monastery were constructed at Bray by production designer Bernard Robinson, assisted by art director Ted Marshall and draughtsman Don Mingaye, and required detailed research in books and libraries.
 Nigel Kneale was particularly impressed by the monastery set, feeling that it acted not just as a background but as a participant in the story.
 These sets were later reused for the series of Fu Manchu movies made in the 1960s, starring Christopher Lee.
 Assistance was provided by members of a Buddhist temple in Guildford to choreograph the monks chanting.
 Most of the extras were waiters in Chinese restaurants in London.
 It was realised early in production that there was insufficient space at Bray for the sets depicting the snowscapes of the Himalayas and so production shifted to Pinewood.
 Each element of the set was built on a wheeled rostrum so the set could be reconfigured to show many different panoramic backdrops.
 The set was decorated with artificial snow made of polystyrene and salt.
 Matching the footage shot in the Pyrenees with the scenes filmed in Pinewood represented a major challenge for Guest and his editor Bill Lenny.
 Guest had a Moviola editing machine brought on set so he could view scenes from the location shoot and synchronise them up with the scenes being shot at Pinewood.

 It was Val Guest's view that the Yeti should be kept largely off-screen, bar a few glimpses of hands and arms, leaving the rest to the audience's imagination.
 By contrast, Nigel Kneale felt that the creatures should be shown in their entirety to get across the message of the script that the Yeti are harmless, gentle creatures.
-In the climactic scene where Rollason comes face to face with the Yeti, only the eyes are seen: Guest used Fred Johnson to play the Yeti in this scene, relying on his "eyes of worldly understanding" to convey the benign nature of the Yeti.
+In the climactic scene where Rollason comes face to face with the Yeti, their bodies are silhouetted and only the eyes are seen close up and distinctly: Guest used Fred Johnson to play the Yeti in this scene, relying on his "eyes of worldly understanding" to convey the benign nature of the Yeti.